 Now, however, you have to deal with criminals trying to access information from your smartphone, laptop, or tablet.

 Even large companies are regularly targeted by hackers to try and access social security numbers and more.
 So it’s more important than ever to understand all of the resources available to you that can prevent identity theft before it even happens.

 One of the ways you can fight against would-be identity thieves is to implement a fraud alert on your credit reports.
 By getting in touch with one of the credit bureaus, you can make it incredibly difficult for anyone to open up new financing accounts under your name without your explicit permission.

-There are a few different options available so be sure to read about each one to pick the best fraud alert for your individual situation.
-We’ll also take you step by step through the entire process to make sure you get it done right.
+There are a few different options available so be sure to read about each one to pick the best fraud alert for your situation.
+We’ll also take you step-by-step through the entire process to make sure you get it done right.